aminshokripwa/Golang-Restful-API-using-GORM/README.md

 * DELETE  `api/v1/users/1` delete the user with id = 1

 Now make all calls pass the token in the header as a ***Bearer Token***.

-## Hint

-The payload portion (2nd part) of the token can be decode as it is base 64 encoded.

-`echo eyJleHAiOjkwMDAwMDAwMDAwMCwicGFzc3dvcmQiOiJzZWNyZXQiLCJ1c2VybmFtZSI6ImFtYXZpQHh5ei5jb20ifQ | base64 -D`